 Putting On The Business Hat

-Although they had no doubts about their ability to create and deliver beautiful handcrafted items they soon found that a good portion of their time was being spent on the administrative tasks that come with running a business.
+Although they had no doubts about their ability to create and deliver beautiful handcrafted items, they soon found that a good portion of their time was being spent on the administrative tasks that came with running a business.
 They had a lot to think about.
 From enlisting the help of somewhere like Easy Pay Direct to help them find the best payment solutions for their needs, to managing their finances, there was a lot for them to discuss and decide upon.
-Of course, they did realize the importance of this but they also had set some reasonable expectations for themselves.
+Of course, they did realize the importance of this, but they had also set some reasonable expectations for themselves.
 Luckily, everything fell into place over time.

 A Paying Hobby